mary-petrone/tunicate_viruses_2024/README.md

-This repository contains data corresponding to the manuscript "Tunicate metatranscriptomes reveal ancient virus-host co-divergence and inter-order recombination in the evolutionary history of disease-causing viruses", Petrone, et al., 2024.
+This repository contains data corresponding to the manuscript "Tunicate metatranscriptomes reveal evidence of ancient co-divergence between viruses and their hosts", Petrone, et al., 2024.